chrislyons-dev/flarelette-jwt-kit/docs/architecture/chrislyons_dev_flarelette_jwt.md

 It ensures compatibility with JWT signing requirements. | Utility functions for JWT operations.

 This module provides helper functions for parsing JWTs, checking expiration, and mapping OAuth scopes.
-It is designed to support core JWT functionalities. | JWT verification utilities.
+It is designed to support core JWT functionalities.</td>

-This module provides functions to verify JWT tokens using either HS512 or EdDSA algorithms.
-It supports integration with JWKS services and thumbprint pinning.</td>
 <td><a href="./chrislyons_dev_flarelette_jwt__util.md">View →</a></td>
 </tr>
 <tr>